debasissil/citiconnect/README.md

 Boston,New York
 Hartford,New York

-input - Boston -> New York output will be 'Yes'. input - Boston -> Pittsburgh output will be 'No'.
+Boston -> New York output will be 'Yes'.
+Boston -> Pittsburgh output will be 'No'.

 The exposed end point is as follows: http://localhost:8080/connected?origin=city1&destination=city2